jimmytricks/DidYouWatchTheGame/readme.md

 # How it works

-Four AJAX XMLHttpRequests to the NHL API to get information on (1) Upcoming Fixtures, (2) Previous Results, (3) Highlight url information, (4) Pacific table standings.
-Information is parsed into empty objects and then added into the DOM.
+AJAX XMLHttpRequests to the NHL API to get information on Upcoming Fixtures, Previous Results, Highlight url information, Pacific table standings.
+Information manipulated and parsed into DOM.

 # Roadmap

-- Add top point scorers / more stats
 - Create interactive feature to switch between multiple NHL Teams
+- Add dynamic colours depending on teams

 # Credits